 As a medical care provider, I can confirm that women are not the only people who have periods.
 Many trans men have periods.
 Many non-binary people have periods.
 Many intersex people have periods (including some who were assigned male at birth).
 To us, this move by Proctor and Gamble matters in a tangible way.
 It’s one less thing in the aisle of visually assaulting super gendered products.
 For cis women, I can’t see that it makes much difference to their experience at all.
-It’s not like the symbol has been replaced with something that excludes them, there’s no male or non-binary symbols on the packaging.
+It’s not like the symbol has been replaced with something that excludes them, there are no male or non-binary symbols on the packaging.
 Now it’s for everybody.
 Cis women, men, non-binary folks… people with periods.

 Dysphoria is a powerful and distressing feeling that can be incredibly overwhelming, a feeling of discomfort and incongruence that can trigger anxiety and depression.
 MANY transgender people experience it, though not all of them.
 Societally gendered experiences like menstruating can contribute to dysphoria, particularly when the products you’re using are reiterating that gendered message.
 Cis women will not experience dysphoria when using a product that doesn’t explicitly scream WOMAN on the packaging.